* Translated by AI

 Hanwha Eagles Kim Seo-hyun. /Photo=Hanwha Eagles

 In the Futures League, Kim Seo-hyun appeared in two games, recording one save and an ERA of 9.00.
 Over three innings, he allowed two hits, issued one walk, recorded five strikeouts, and gave up three runs (three earned).
-On the 2nd, in a Futures League game against the Doosan Bears, he allowed two hits, issued one walk, recorded two strikeouts, and gave up three runs over two innings.
-Then, on the 4th, he also faced Doosan, throwing a perfect game with three strikeouts in one inning and securing a save.
+On the 2nd, in a Futures League game against the Doosan Bears, he pitched two innings, allowing two hits, issuing one walk, recording two strikeouts, and giving up three runs.
+Then on the 4th, against Doosan again, he threw a perfect one-inning game with three strikeouts and secured a save.

 Ahead of today's game, Manager Kim Kyung-moon addressed questions about using Kim Seo-hyun as the closer, saying, "He needs to be used comfortably.
 Since Jack Cushing is currently handling the closer role, he needs to be used comfortably."

-The manager continued, "Reports on his performance from the minor league keep coming.
+The manager continued, "Reports on his performance from the minor league keep coming in.
 There have been good reports and bad ones.
 He has thrown more strikes than before.
 Setting aside whether he gets hit, he shouldn't be throwing balls, balls, balls.
-He needs to throw strikes so batters can hit.
-The reports on that aspect seem to be good."
+He needs to throw strikes so batters can hit them.
+I think the reports on that aspect were good."

-Meanwhile, today Hanwha set its starting lineup in the following order: Lee Jin-young (center fielder), Peraza (right fielder), Moon Hyun-bin (left fielder), Kang Baek-ho (designated hitter), Noh Si-hwan (third baseman), Kim Tae-yeon (first baseman), Heo In-seo (catcher), Lee Do-yoon (second baseman), and Sim Woo-jun (shortstop).
+Meanwhile, for today's game, Hanwha set its starting lineup in the following order: Lee Jin-young (center fielder), Peraza (right fielder), Moon Hyun-bin (left fielder), Kang Baek-ho (designated hitter), Noh Si-hwan (third baseman), Kim Tae-yeon (first baseman), Heo In-seo (catcher), Lee Do-yoon (second baseman), and Sim Woo-jun (shortstop).
 The starting pitcher is Jung Woo-ju.

-Manager Kim explained regarding Jung Woo-ju, "He will throw fewer than 50 pitches for now.
+Regarding Jung Woo-ju, Manager Kim explained, "He will throw fewer than 50 pitches for now.
 If he pitches well, it will be around three innings; otherwise, we will need to prepare another pitcher from the second inning."

 Hanwha Eagles Kim Seo-hyun (left) and Manager Kim Kyung-moon. /Photo=Hanwha Eagles